Sports Betting Taxes – Professional Guide

 It’s worth hammering this point home, even with the explanation that given above.
 Even if you gamble online, and the site is located in another country, you still have to pay taxes on it.
 Internet gambling is unregulated in most parts of the country, but taxes are still due to what the government deems as illegal income.
 Just because you didn’t receive a W-2G form, doesn’t mean your winnings aren’t taxable.

 One particular tax myth that is important when it comes to online sports betting is that winnings aren’t taxable if you haven’t withdrawn from an online sportsbook.
 According to IRS tax law, it doesn’t matter where the money is won, and for it to be taxable, it doesn’t need to be repatriated.

 In other words, if you win your wager at an online sportsbook, with a local bookie, or in another country, you have gambling income.
 That income is required to be reported.
 When the wager is won, it counts as income.
 It’s still income even if it doesn’t hit your bank account or you haven’t received it.

 Holding Funds In An Offshore Account

-Many CPAs have advised that if you’re holding funds in an offshore account in an online gambling site, that the money is not yet taxable.
+Many bettors think that if you’re holding funds in an offshore account in an online gambling site, that the money is not yet taxable.
 The IRS has stated in other cases that citizens “…are taxed on income that is available to you, regardless of whether or not it is in your possession.”

 It’s hard to argue that the funds in a sports betting account aren’t “available to you.”
 You can continue to make bets with the money and earn more profits.
 The IRS won’t likely be on your side on this issue.
 The agency’s view of offshore gambling and financials isn’t exactly in a positive light, and they may view it as tax avoidance.
 There hasn’t been a landmark case when it comes to this subject and online sports betting.
 A case like this would likely end up in tax court, where it’s highly doubtful you will come out victorious.